-This second edition has been completely revamped and divided into five sections:
+This third edition has been completely revamped and divided into five sections:

-- Section I: Introduction to the Revised Second Edition: Quantifying Qualitative Assessments (which contains a chapter on gathering client information, constructing genograms, releases, and ethical considerations), a chapter on the application of quantifying four nonstandardized assessments, (which sets the cornerstone for the second section, should the reader want to standardize any qualitative assessments for research and/or forensic purposes) and Stepney's chapter on multicultural issues in assessment, documentation, and treatment, which is mandatory in considering the assessment of the whole person including cultural and ethical considerations. - Section II: Qualitative Instruments includes chapters on the Art Therapy Dream Assessment (ATDA), Belief Art Therapy Assessment (BATA), Cognitive Art Therapy Assessment (CATA), the House Tree Person Test (HTP) and the Kinetic Family Drawing (KFD) as well as a new chapter on the Mandala Assessment Research Instrument (MARI) written by Shelley Takei. - Section III: Standardized Instruments contains sample chapters of normed batteries such as the Bender Gestalt II (BG II), Person Picking An Apple from a Tree (PPAT), Silver Drawing Test (SDT), and the Face Stimulus Assessment (FSA), revised by Donna Betts and normed to the Formal Elements Scale as outlined by Gannt & Tabone (1998).
+- Section I: Introduction to the Third Edition: Quantifying Qualitative Assessments (which contains a chapter on gathering client information, constructing genograms, releases, and ethical considerations), a chapter on the application of quantifying four nonstandardized assessments, (which sets the cornerstone for the second section, should the reader want to standardize any qualitative assessments for research and/or forensic purposes) and Stepney's chapter on multicultural issues in assessment, documentation, and treatment, which is mandatory in considering the assessment of the whole person including cultural and ethical considerations. - Section II: Qualitative Instruments includes chapters on the Art Therapy Dream Assessment (ATDA), Belief Art Therapy Assessment (BATA), Cognitive Art Therapy Assessment (CATA), the House Tree Person Test (HTP) and the Kinetic Family Drawing (KFD) as well as a new chapter on the Mandala Assessment Research Instrument (MARI) written by Shelley Takei. - Section III: Standardized Instruments contains sample chapters of normed batteries such as the Bender Gestalt II (BG II), Person Picking An Apple from a Tree (PPAT), Silver Drawing Test (SDT), and the Face Stimulus Assessment (FSA), revised by Donna Betts and normed to the Formal Elements Scale as outlined by Gannt and Tabone (1998). - Section IV: Combining Multiple Assessments contains a comparative look at conducting batteries on several individual clients as well as a multigenerational family assessment.
+Contributions include assessing a refugee in resettlement (James Albertson); a three-generation familial assessment (Shawna Boynton); assessment of a Deaf woman (Kelsey Wall) and an assessment of a schizophrenic man (Chelsey Vano).
+This new edition now sports a chapter contribution by myself and Dr. Marcia Sue Cohen-Liebman, long considered an expert in the area of sexual abuse and an expert witness in the court systems.

-- Section IV: Combining Multiple Assessments contains a comparative look at conducting batteries on several individual clients as well a multigenerational family assessment.
-Contributions include assessing a refugee in resettlement (James Albertson); a three-generation familial assessment (Shawna Boynton); assessment of a Deaf woman (Kelsey Wall) and an assessment of a schizophrenic man (Chelsey Vano). - Section V: Conclusion contains a chapter on treatment objectives and modalities, internet referrals, a few case samples, and termination summaries and referrals. - Appendices: Finally, in the companion DVD, the reader will find all the Appendix Forms, all images in color (by chapter) and three movies on conducting the CATA, ATDA and BATA.
+- Section V: Conclusion contains a chapter on treatment objectives and modalities, internet referrals, a few case samples, and termination summaries and referrals. - Appendices: Finally, the reader will find all the appendix forms at the back of the book.
+These forms along with three movies on conducting the CATA, ATDA and BATA are available separately on the publisher's web site at www.ccthomas.com.

 In conclusion, while all the assessments that are currently available to art therapy practitioners are not covered in this treatise, what is offered is a systematic review of the assessments outlined above.
 These assessments were chosen because of their ease in administration as well as the information procured for the practitioner.
 The SDT, Bender-Gestalt II, and FEATS have been empirically tested.
 The SDT and BGII can be used for pretest and posttest purposes.
 The CATA was chosen specifically since it is guised as an open-ended, nondirective battery, thus eliminating stress (Horovitz & Schulze, 2007; 2008).
-As well, the CATA can also be used for pretest and posttest purposes, and has been submitted for empirical testing as part of an NIH-funded pilot study.
+As well, the CATA can also be used for pretest and posttest purposes and has been submitted for empirical testing as part of an NIH-funded pilot study.